-18. Please describe any laws in your jurisdiction addressing email communication or direct marketing.
+23. Please describe any laws in your jurisdiction addressing telephone calls, text messaging, email communication or direct marketing.
 How are these terms defined and what restrictions are imposed, if any?

-DPA does not define "e-mail communication" or "direct marketing".
+DPA does not define "e-mail communication" or "direct

+marketing".
 Under the DPA, the processing of e-mail addresses for marketing purposes does not require justification, as long as the general data processing principles are respected.